 Ontario College Diploma | 4 semesters | Barrydowne

-In this program, you will learn to work with individuals, families, and groups who are experiencing barriers to stable housing, education, employment, health care, and social services.
-Through intensive coursework, skills practice, and field experiences, you will be provided with opportunities to learn effective communication skills, to develop supportive helping skills, to better understand the context of social services work, and to situate yourself within this context.
-This program is well suited for individuals who are committed to promoting social justice, who have good interpersonal skills, and who are team-oriented.
+In this program, you will learn to work with individuals, families, groups, and communities who are experiencing barriers to wellness, stable housing, education, employment, health care, and social services.
+Through intensive coursework, in person skills practice, and immersive field experiences, you will be provided with opportunities to learn and practice interpersonal skills, to develop supportive helping skills, to better understand the context of social services work, and to situate yourself within this context.

-- 2 years – 4 semesters (with part-time and fast-tracking options)
+• 2 years – 4 semesters (with part-time and fast-track options*)

 Fieldwork/Placement